lucasts/lucasts.github.com/_posts/2012-04-12-web-dev-is-in-the-right-path.md

 days after that I  was reading about [Meteor](http://meteor.com/).

-Can be things like Metheor the solution?
+Can things like Meteor be  the solution?

 Wait, is there any problem that need a solution?